 100 ml of oat milk contains 1.25 grams of protein.
 It is comparatively less than regular milk.
 Hence, if you are substituting regular milk with oat milk, ensure you also include other protein-rich foods in your diet regularly.

 Oat milk is one of the popular choices for substituting dairy.
 It contains important nutrients that are associated with several health benefits.
+From improving heart health and boosting skin health to supporting the immune system, this dairy-free milk can be a great addition to your regular diet.
 However, commercially available oat milk may cause some undesirable side effects.
 Hence, caution is advised.
 Oat milk is easy to prepare at home.
 It also has a low calorific value with a unique taste.
 Try including it in your diet regularly.